4d/docs/docs/Concepts/parameters.md

 The $0 parameter (Longint), which is the result of a trigger, will be typed by the compiler if the parameter has not been explicitly declared.
 Nevertheless, if you want to declare it, you must do so in the trigger itself.

 - Form objects that accept the `On Drag Over` form event The $0 parameter (Longint), which is the result of the `On Drag Over` form event, is typed by the compiler if the parameter has not been explicitly declared.
-Nevertheless, if you want to decalre it, you must do so in the object method.
+Nevertheless, if you want to declare it, you must do so in the object method.
 **Note:** The compiler does not initialize the $0 parameter.
 So, as soon as you use the `On Drag Over` form event, you must initialize $0.
 For example:
 ```4d
  C_LONGINT($0)